 Select "F" from the menu to access the flame signal mode.
 The integrated control will display the flame current on 7 segment LED in in micro amps (uA).

-- Flame signal mode is exited after the following: - Power is reset - Pressing and holding push button until 3 horizontal - lines "≡" are displayed - 10 minutes of entering the flame sense mode.
+Flame signal mode is exited after any of the following:

+- Power is reset - Pressing and holding push button until 3 horizontal lines "≡" are displayed - 10 minutes after entering the flame sense mode.